hdominguez-stratio/bdt/README.md

 - **Replacement Aspect**

-This tag pretends to be an improvement that allows to parameterize the scenarios and also allows you to save variables to be used later.
+This tag pretends to be an improvement that allows to parameterize the scenarios and also allows you to save variables to be used on.
-First of all, this example show how to different parameters can be passed to the scenario.
+First of all, this example shows how to different parameters can be passed to the scenario.

 Maven command example